-(PQ: C or better in NUR2215, NUR2216, and NUR2218) This course will introduce pharmacology principles and therapeutic modalities into nursing ministry and services.
+NUR3215 Pharmacology and Therapeutic Services3 cr (PQ: C or better in NUR2215, NUR2216, and NUR2218) This course will introduce pharmacology principles and therapeutic modalities into nursing ministry and services.
 It will emphasize pharmacological agents and their effects on body systems and medication administration.

-(PQ: C or better in NUR2215, NUR2216, and NUR2218) Development of advanced nursing skills related to serving adult individuals and families across the continuum of healthcare environments will be emphasized within the biblically based Christian worldview.
+NUR3216 Advanced Adult Care Services 57 cr (PQ: C or better in NUR2215, NUR2216, and NUR2218) Development of advanced nursing skills related to serving adult individuals and families across the continuum of healthcare environments will be emphasized within the biblically based Christian worldview.
 A \$260 clinical fee required.